skpzk/Sharm/README.md

 This applications uses PySide6 (https://pypi.org/project/PySide6/) and thus compatibility is limited by PySide6 (see https://wiki.qt.io/Qt_for_Python).
 Notably, you must have python >= 3.6 (up to 3.9), and it won't run on python 3.8.0 on windows.

+This application was tested on Archlinux, Ubuntu and Windows 10.
+It has not been tested on macOS.

 Clone the repo
 ```console
 $ git clone https://github.com/skpzk/Sharm.git